Next Generation Sequencing

-Pricing for next generation sequencing will depend on the number of samples to be processed, read depth, read length, and the run mode desired.
-To learn more about our sequencing services or schedule a consultation to discuss your research project and sequencing needs please email us at hoonD@jwci.org.
+Pricing will depend on the assay types, the number of samples to be processed, read depth, read length, and the run mode and turn-around time desired.
+To learn more about our sequencing services or schedule a consultation to discuss your research project and sequencing needs, please email us at Suyeon.Ryu@providence.org or hoonD@jwci.org.

-DNA and/or RNA specimens should be suspended in water, low TE, or Qiagen elution buffer and stored in low binding 1.5 ml tubes.
+In prior to submission, all DNA/RNA samples should be extracted and de-identified.
+Any human specimens must be NIH IRB approved.
+The specimens should be suspended in water, low TE, or elution buffer and stored in low binding 1.5 ml tubes.
 The top and side of each tube should be clearly labeled with the sample name, date, institution and/or PI’s initials.
-The sample submission form along with the appropriate quality analysis results as detailed below are required for sample submission.
+The sample submission forms including the quality analysis results are required for sample submission.

 DNA Sample Requirements

 Please provide sample analysis results measured by Qubit, Agilent 2100 Bioanalyzer or TapeStation in one or multiple forms.
 NanoDrop quantification alone is not recommended.